Get A GED Certificate Fast

 When you’ve passed the four GED modules, your GED Scores Page will indicate that you passed the GED exam.
 You will receive a secure electronic diploma and a so-called “Smart Transcript.”
 All this is sent directly after your scores are known to the email address you used for testing.

-You can also request an official printed version to be sent to you free of charge via mail to your address.
+You can also request an official printed version to be sent to you via mail to your address free of charge.
 You can also print the electronic version or email it to prospective employers or your preferred college.

 Check with their admissions department or office for possible additional prerequisites.